BOARD OF DIRECTORS

 Justina left Los Angeles for New York City and began creating with husband John Wildman, including writing and producing the horror thriller, The LADIES OF THE HOUSE, shot in Dallas and available on VOD.
 A past board member for Sunday Assembly NYC and Women in Film Dallas, and current Artistic Director of Women Texas Film Festival, Walford has built a reputation for bringing people together and celebrating diversity and creativity.

 The daughter of an avid film fan with little regard for the concept of "kid-friendly", Katie developed a love of independent and foreign film at an early age.
 She has fond memories of family movie nights featuring films like Shall We Dance - no, not the one with Jennifer Lopez and Richard Gere!
 Katie's favorite time of year is the week of AFFD, aka Family Movie Week, where she gets to spend countless hours watching great Asian films with her dad and sister.

 Katie caught the film festival bug through positions with Dallas Video Festival and USA Film Festival.
-By day, she serves as Director of Programs and Communications for the Plano Chamber of Commerce.
+By day, she serves as Director of Marketing and Communications for the Plano Chamber of Commerce.
 Katie is also an active volunteer with Junior League of Collin County and Plano Children's Theatre.

-DIRECTORY OF PROGRAMMING – ASSOCIATE
+PROGRAMMING – ASSOCIATE

 Long a fan of cinema in general, Paul fell in love with Asian cinema with the films of Kenji Mizoguchi and Yasujirō Ozu.
 He moved from there to contemporary films by the likes of Hou Hsiao-Hsien and Wong Kar-wai.
 More than a decade later he's still trying to figure out what happened in The Puppetmaster.